Lidocaine for Premature Ejaculation: How to Use It Safely

 If your partner experiences numbness, try wiping off the spray before penetration or wearing a condom to avoid transferring lidocaine to their genitals.

-Can You Use Lidocaine Spray If Your Partner Is Pregnant?
+Can You Use Lidocaine Spray if Your Partner Is Pregnant?

 Yes, you can use lidocaine spray if your partner is pregnant.